gaepdit/e-Sample-Entry-CSV/docs/index.md

 - ★ **Microbe Presence** *(required)* - Indicate whether the presence of microbes was detected.

     🗏 Acceptable values are "Present" or "Absent".

-    Note: If Total Coliform positive is selected, add a second row to enter the E. coli result.

 - **Result Count** - Indicate the microbe count.
 This column is optional.
 If entered, it must be a number greater than zero.